Go on to Part Five

 people recall dates Giant played in England in the period between late spring

-and early summer of 1975, a possibility also hinted at by a Canadian press report
+and early summer of 1975, a possibility also hinted at by a Canadian press

-back at the end of January.
-Supposedly,
+report back at the end of January.

-these included stops in Southend-on-Sea and
+Supposedly, these included stops in Southend-on-Sea and Portsmouth, but

-found.
+yet been found.

 July 20 A